Jacksonville Green Card Attorneys

 How Do I Apply for a Green Card?

-- Finding out if you are eligible for a green card via family petition or through employment.
+- Finding out if you are eligible for a green card via family petition or through employment petition.

-- File Form I-485 (Permanent Residence) and have any documents needed.
+- File Form I-485 (Permanent Residence) along with any required documents.

 - Once the USCIS reviews your application you will need to go through an interview.

 - If you pass the interview, you will obtain a green card that is valid for 10 years.